 The space felt tighter and the tree felt heavier from this angle.
 Gradually she forced one limb after another through the gap, pushing down into the sodden leaves and sharp twigs.

 Finally, her hair catching slightly on the bark, Georgia’s head scraped under.
 And there she lay – shaking, wet, with bruises and stinging cuts all over her.
 Chest heaving, Georgia rolled onto her side.
 Her head felt cloudy and confused.

 Looking around, there was no lemon tree.
 No wall.
 She was in a clearing, where she could see grey clouds swirling as they passed across the patch of sky above.

-‘What was real?’
-Georgia gazed around at the scene she had dreamed, wrapping her arms around herself as her eyes lingered on the wreck of the monstrous tree.
+‘Was it all real?’ she thought as she gazed around at the scene she had dreamed.
+Wrapping her arms around herself, her eyes lingered on the wreck of the monstrous tree.

 Her mother was not there.
 Tears slid down Georgia’s cheeks and into her hair.
 She shut her eyes as tight as they would go, imagining her mother was holding her in her arms.
-Beginning to calm at this visualisation, she suddenly felt a comforting presence close by.
+As she began to calm, she suddenly felt a comforting presence close by.

 She felt warmth enclosing her, almost like a hug.
 Her heartbeat slowed as she caught the familiar smell of lavender perfume.

 Eyes flying open, Georgia’s imagination merged with reality.